vaes9

 12:07 am PHT

-I’ve added a beta Map page to my second blog, Tanawing Pinoy.
+I’ve added a beta Map page to my second blog, Tanawing Pinoy, (now named Vista Pinas).
 Like the original Google Sightseeing, I plan this page to be an interactive embedded map pointing to all or a subset of the featured sights from the blog.

 Read this entry »